Jvheaney/ru-social/README.md

 Technologies: PHP, HTML, CSS, JS, SQL.

 ### rumine-shop
-This was our merchandise shop that sold baseball caps, toques (beanies for my American friends), "autographs" from our mascot Pippy, condoms, and "shares' in our company.
+This was our merchandise shop that sold baseball caps, touques (beanies for my American friends), "autographs" from our mascot Pippy, condoms, and "shares' in our company.

 Technologies: PHP, HTML, CSS, JS, SQL, Shopify.